Duke Blue Devils football

 The Duke Blue Devils football team represents Duke University in the sport of American football.
-The Blue Devils compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Coastal Division of the Atlantic Coast Conference (ACC).
-The program has 17 conference championships (7 ACC championships and 10 Southern Conference titles), 53 All-Americans, 10 ACC Players of the Year, and have had three Pro Football Hall of Famers come through the program.
+The Blue Devils compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Atlantic Coast Conference (ACC).
+The program has 18 conference championships (8 ACC championships and 10 Southern Conference titles), 53 All-Americans, 10 ACC Players of the Year, and have had three Pro Football Hall of Famers come through the program.
 The team is coached by Manny Diaz and play their home games at Wallace Wade Stadium in Durham, North Carolina.

 After struggling for most of the time since the mid-1960s due to university leadership de-emphasizing football, the Blue Devils underwent a renaissance under David Cutcliffe (2008–2021).
 Duke secured their first Coastal division title on November 30, 2013, with a win over arch-rival North Carolina.
 Additionally, the Blue Devils cracked the top 25 of the BCS standings, the AP Poll, and the Coaches' Poll during the 2013 season and very nearly scored an upset over a potent Texas A&M team in the 2013 Chick-fil-A Bowl, losing by only four points after jumping out to a 38–17 lead at halftime.
 In 2014, Duke followed up with a nine win season, including a victory over eventual Orange Bowl winner Georgia Tech, and another close bowl loss to 15th-ranked Arizona State in the Sun Bowl.
 In 2015, the Blue Devils broke through for a 44–41 overtime win over Indiana in the Pinstripe Bowl at Yankee Stadium, and followed up with a win over Northern Illinois in the 2017 Quick Lane Bowl as well as a win over Temple in the 2018 Independence Bowl.

 More signature wins followed in the 2020s, including two more bowl victories and a pair of consecutive wins in 2023 and 2025 over traditional power Clemson: a home win that marked Duke's first triumph over a top-10 team in 34 years (which was ironically also over Clemson) and a road victory that marked Duke's first win in Death Valley since 1980.
+The 2025 team won Duke's first ACC championship since 1989 and their first solo championship in 63 years.